Similarity Preserving Representation Learning for Time Series Clustering: Related Work

-Despite the remarkable progress, the feature representations learned by these algorithms are usually problem-specific, and are not general enough for applications in multiple domains.
-Besides, the learned features cannot preserve similarities of the raw time series data, thus they are not suitable to the problems that are sensitive to the data similarity.
-These limitations inspire us to propose a problem-independent and similarity preserving representation learning framework for time series data.
+Despite the remarkable progress, most feature representations learned by these algorithms are problem-specific and are not general enough for applications in multiple domains.
+Besides, these learned features cannot preserve similarities of the raw time series data, thus are not suitable for the clustering problem that is sensitive to the data similarity.
+These limitations inspire us to propose a problem-independent and similarity preserving representation learning framework for time series clustering.